 How to Renew Car Registration in Kansas

 The Department of Revenue (DOR) offers several Kansas car registration renewal options, including online, in-person and by-mail renewals.
-You must complete a Kansas tag renewal every year.
-The DOR will send a renewal notice several weeks before the registration expires.
+You must complete a Kansas registration tag renewal every year.
+The DOR typically sends a renewal notice several weeks before the registration expires.
 However, even if you do not receive a notice, you are still responsible for renewing your credentials on time.

 There is no grace period for Kansas DMV registration renewal, so make sure to renew by the last day of your renewal cycle.
-Unlike in many states, Kansas renewal cycles are not based on your date of birth, but on the first letter of your last name.
-To learn more about updating your KS vehicle registration, download our free step-by-step guide.
+Kansas renewal cycles are not based on your date of birth but on the first letter of your last name.
+To learn more about updating vehicle registration, download our free guide.

 If you do not have your license plate renewal notice, you can enter your plate number on the DOR’s website and print a new one.
 Alternatively, you can call the Titles and Registrations Bureau and provide your license plate number, vehicle identification number (VIN), year and make of each vehicle you need to renew.